IMDRF Draft N91 2026: New Clinical Evidence Requirements for IVDs Explained

 The discussion reflected a clear appetite for convergence.
 EMA perspectives on embedding companion diagnostics under IVDR, TÜV SÜD’s insights on conformity assessment for CDx, and the patient community’s call for earlier access all point in the same direction: coordinated planning and earlier dialogue across agencies, notified bodies and sponsors.

-Key insights from the MPP panel and fellow presenters
+Key insights for 2026 from the MPP panel and fellow presenters

 Compliance versus innovation is the wrong debate.
 The practical path forward is compliance and innovation together: a single evidence plan, shared endpoints, and a unified risk–benefit narrative that treats the diagnostic and the drug as interdependent elements of one therapy journey.
 That is how companion diagnostics under IVDR accelerate, rather than delay, precision medicine.